 Figure 23 is a revision of the Graph metamodel from figure 12.
 Here, we allow the possibility of multiple roots (a graph may now be a forest).
-However, the transformation back to an InTree is only possible if isTree holds.
+However, the transformation back to an equivalent InTree is only possible if isTree holds.

-Figure 24 shows the revised partial transformation from a Graph to an InTree.
+Figure 24 shows a revised version of the partial transformation from a Graph to an InTree.
 Here, we assume that the Graph metamodel is as specified in figure 23 (where graphs may be forests).
-The other changes in figure 24 to the original GraphToInTree transformation from figure 20 are that the precondition has been added in graphToInTree, and the way in which a root is detected is different in vertexToInNode, reflecting the change to the metamodel:
+The other changes to the original GraphToInTree transformation from figure 20 are that the isTree precondition has been added in graphToInTree, which now returns a failed result as an empty InTree (rather than null, which would cause problems when saving), and a root node is now detected as a member of the list of roots, in vertexToInNode:

 '''

 transform GraphToInTree : Trees {

 metamodel source : Graph

 metamodel target : InTree

 mapping graphToInTree(graph : Graph Graph) : InTree Tree {

 if graph.isTree

 then create InTree_Tree(

 nodes := graph.vertices.collect(vertex |

 vertexToInNode(vertex, graph))

+)

-else null
+else create InTree Tree()

 }

-mapping vertexToInNode(vertex: Graph Vertex,
+mapping vertexToInNode(vertex : Graph Vertex,

 graph : Graph Graph) : InTree Node {

 if graph.roots.has(vertex)

 then create InTree Node (label := vertex.label

+)

-else create InTree Node (label := vertex.label,
+else create InTree Node(label := vertex.label,

 parent := vertexToInNode(graph.edges.detect(edge |

 edge.source = vertex).target, graph)

 )

 }

 }

+Figure 24: The partial inverse Graph to InTree transformation

 '''

-Figure 24: The partial inverse Graph to InTree transformation